 Magnavox FM 47 "Grand Classic" — From 1964.
 The last of the radios and the longest used.
-It's back to the standard rectangular cabinet, front-mounted stereo speakers.
+It's back to the standard rectangular cabinet, two front-mounted speakers (midrange and tweeter).
 Four controls horizontally to the right of the dial.
 Left to right: Tuning, Mode (AM, FM, FM AVC), Volume, On/Off-Tone.

 This image is from its first broadcast appearance, the 5th season episode "Bupkis."
 It's the only episode I know of where Rob actually uses it.
 In the later episode, "The Making of a Councilman," the radio is relocated to the dining table as the election results are announced.